haruki7049/hrtor/.github/CONTRIBUTING.md

 ## Review

-Before getting a review, please make sure that CI/CD has succeeded.
 After getting a review and being able to merge, please check the following points.

 - Merge with `Create a merge commit`.